YiZhiMCQiu/MacUtilsMod/README.md

 # MacUtilsMod
-## An utility Minecraft Fabric mod in macOS
+## A utility Minecraft Fabric mod in macOS

+> [!WARNING]
+> If system environment is not macOS, some functions may not work.

 Fixes:
   - ```cn.yizhimcqiu.macutils.fixes.ChatInputFix```: Fixed the problem that Minecraft switches the current line when switching the line of the Chinese input method suggestion table.